thecb4/changelogger/README.md

 # ChangeLogger

-Take control of your changelogs
+Take control of your changelogs!

+Programmatically generate a [CHANGELOG.md](https://keepachangelog.com/en/1.0.0/) from a YAML formatted file.
+Also generates a RELEASE.md with just the latest release info.

 ## License